Digald/Basic-Portfolio/README.md

 # Basic-Portfolio
-Basic template of a personal portfolio.
+Basic template of a personal portfolio using HTML and CSS.